liamg/darktile/README.md

 ## Configuration

+Aminal looks for a config file in the following places, and stops when it finds one:

+* `$XDG_CONFIG_HOME/aminal/config.toml`
+* `$HOME/.config/aminal/config.toml`
+* `$HOME/.aminal.toml`

-Aminal looks for a config file in `~/.aminal.toml`, and will write one there the first time it runs, if it doesn't already exist.
+It will write a config file to whichever of those directories exists (preferring the top of the list) the first time it runs, if one doesn't already exist.

 You can ignore the config and use defaults by specifying `--ignore-config` as a CLI flag.